shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

     ![](Images/aaadextensfd.png)

 7. You will be redirected to the **Configure Azure AD based SSH Login extension** page, now click on **Review + create** and then **create** button.
-It should start the installation of the extension into your LinuxVM.
+It should start the installation of the extension into your Red hat VM.

     ![](Images/creasd.png)